Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Well, I think in the first question, Will, there definitely was just a shift down in consumer spending in restaurants.
 And I think that's sort been proven out at this point in time.
 And so, we're not completely immune from that with a national footprint, and I think that that's a part of it.
 We have had – and the communication around the mall presence, and that might be 50 basis points to 100 basis points of it, as we've communicated as well.

 So, we track really closely all of our own operating metrics.
-We have a lot of measurements around the guest satisfaction and ensuring that we're doing everything consistently the same.
+We have a lot of measurements around guest satisfaction and ensuring that we're doing everything consistently the same.
 We think that the brand relevance is as high as ever based on the research that we've done that our core guests really love us.
 So, there's no doubt that we got impacted 1% to 2% from some of this fringe, as we've mentioned.

 The key is we've held on to our core guests, and so as consumer spending wallet shifts back a little bit toward the restaurants, we will get our fair share of that as well.
 I don't think much has changed inside our four walls.
 We continue to get great reviews.
-But if anything, we know we have to work a little bit harder and we need to recapture that 1% to 2%.
+But if anything, we know we have to work a little bit harder, and we need to recapture that 1% to 2%.
 So we'll work on doing things like having Saturday Brunch, I think that breakfast has been the only growing day part in the industry for the past couple of years.
 And so, if we can get a little bit of share of that, that will help us sort of recover that 1% to 2% that was down.

 Will Slabaugh - Stephens, Inc.